Manage organization and team resources in Postman

 Manage mock server privacy

-As a Super Admin or Team Admin, you can enable or prohibit users from creating public mock servers.
+As a Super Admin or Admin, you can enable or prohibit users from creating public mock servers.

 To prohibit users from creating public mock servers, do the following: